Marlins vs Mariners Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 25)

 Miami vs. Seattle Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each player.
-In fact, anytime the Marlins and Mariners play there’s always several intriguing trends to key in on.
-Not to mention games played at T-Mobile Park in Apr almost always follow normal, predictable patterns.
+Remi is pouring through tons of data on each team.
+In fact, anytime the Marlins and Mariners play there’s always several intriguing angles to key in on.
+Not to mention games played at T-Mobile Park in Apr rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Rodriguez over 1.5 Hits+Runs+RBI.